Man arrested with bogus Boris Johnson license after drink-driving incident in the Netherlands - ExBulletin

 - Man arrested with bogus Boris Johnson license after drink-driving incident in the Netherlands

-- Why I wear my Chanel wedding dress to the Met Gala

-- ‘Godfather of AI’ leaves Google after 10 years to warn of danger
+- ‘Godfather of AI’ quits Google to speak out over technical concerns

+- Defense of Donald Trump against the accusation of rape of E. John Carrolls

+- Kevin Feige Reveals 1 Guardian Actor Who Is “One Of The Best” At Marvel